foreverfl/docker-translated/docs/get-started/docker-concepts/running-containers/sharing-local-files.md

 ---
 title: Sharing local files with containers
 weight: 4
+keywords:
+  - concepts
+  - images
+  - container
-keywords: concepts, images, container, docker desktop
+  - docker desktop
 description: This concept page will teach you the various storage options available in Docker and their common usage.
 aliases:
  - /guides/docker-concepts/running-containers/sharing-local-files/